Mike Modano: Post-playing career

 Modano was one of a number of sportsmen to feature in a series of vignettes for WWF superstar Mr. Perfect, with Perfect playing as a goaltender saving every shot including Modano's.

 Modano made a brief cameo appearance alongside then-teammate Basil McRae in the 1992 film The Mighty Ducks.
 Modano received a membership voucher to the Screen Actors Guild for the role.

+In 2003, the town of Westland, where Modano lived during his minor hockey career and his parents still reside, renamed their ice rink as Mike Modano Ice Arena.

+Hull and Modano ran a Dallas restaurant, Hully & Mo Restaurant and Tap Room, from 2008 to 2012.

 Modano is an avid golfer, having met his second wife on a golf course, and playing in some tournaments after retirement.
 On Mike Modano Tribute Night, both the Dallas Stars and Anaheim Ducks organizations presented him with golf packages, one of which was for the course at The Royal and Ancient Golf Club of St Andrews in Scotland.
 His golf partner is often former Stars teammate Brett Hull.
 In the 2nd round of the 2021 American Century Celebrity Golf Championship on the 18th hole, Modano hit a double eagle (albatross) for the first time in the history of the event.
 The result of his shot going in gave him a tie for lead with John Smoltz going into the 3rd and final round.

-Hull and Modano ran a Dallas restaurant, Hully & Mo Restaurant and Tap Room, from 2008 to 2012.
-In 2003, the town of Westland, where Modano lived during his minor hockey career and his parents still reside, renamed their ice rink as Mike Modano Ice Arena.
+Legacy

+Modano holds numerous records and accolades in NHL history, such as goals by a player born in the United States with 561, points by an American-born player with 1374, career playoff points by an American-born player with 146, and games played by an American-born forward with 1499.
+These achievements and others lead to many peers and sportswriters regarding Modano as one of the greatest American-born ice hockey players of all time.

+During his playing career, he was known for his speed, offensive instincts, scoring, puck-handling, and skating ability on the ice amongst peers, and regarded for his well-rounded style of play and skillset.